The Rhymers Reach 50!

-Of course I have produced myself a birthday book and video!
-My spot is Panda as it reminds me of a large, cuddly panda toy that I had when I was very little!
+Of course I have produced a birthday book and video for myself!
+The large, cuddly panda toy that I had when I was very little is the inspiration for the character that I have to spot on some of the pages.
 If you would like your own book and/or video please contact me at email@example.com.

 I thoroughly enjoyed writing my first Christmas book for The Rhymers, with the birth of the very cute Christmas Lamb.
 It felt really Christmassy writing it in June!
 I have ideas for a second Christmas story this year, so watch this space…

 Retelling the creation story with the help of The Rhymers – the letters of life – has long been in my mind.
 Earlier this year I finally brought those ideas together in what is probably my favourite book so far.
 I am particularly pleased with the illustrations and how the simple, bold pictures convey creation’s beginning to young children.
 There is a video for this book too.

 Throughout the last two and a half years it has always been the creation of new books that has given me the greatest pleasure and I’m sure will continue to do so!
 I remain such a child at heart and the creation of these books fosters that beautifully.
 So here’s to never growing up!